keptn/lifecycle-toolkit/docs-new/docs/docs/installation/configuration/namespace.md

----
-title: How to structure your namespaces
+# How to structure your namespaces
-description:
-weight: 10
----

 You have significant flexibility to decide how many namespaces to use and how to set them up.